A0-Z1/pyvenv/README.md

 the python venv modules that allows to create, activate, list and delete virtual environments in a local working directory.

-To install the script, clone the repo and run `install.sh` (no sudo) After that, source your bashrc and run
+To install the script, clone the repo and run `install.sh` (no sudo).
+After that, source your bashrc and run

     pyvenv help